 For the steady on state, an indicator is continually on (lit) and does not blink.
-This indicates a continuing condition, for example, an operational state (green) or a Service Action Required fault state (amber).
+This indicates a continuing condition, for example, an operational state (green) or a Fault-Service Required fault state (amber).

 For the steady off state, an indicator is continually off (not lit) and does not blink.
-This indicates that a system is not operational, for example, no AC power (unlit green Power OK indicator) or a subsystem not in a fault state (unlit amber Service Action Required indicator).
+This indicates that a system is not operational, for example, no AC power (unlit green OK indicator) or a subsystem not in a fault state (unlit amber Fault-Service Required LED).

 For the fast blink rate, the indicator repeatedly blinks twice (on, off, on) during a one second interval (2 Hz).
 The fast blink rate indicates activity or data transfer.

 For the slow unison blink rate, the indicators on the component blink in unison for half a second during a one second interval (1 Hz).
 Typically, this is limited to three successive blinks.
-This confirms the successful insertion of a removable device (for example, a storage drive or blade) into a powered system (confirming the power connection).
+This confirms the successful insertion of a removable device (for example, a storage drive) into a powered system (confirming the power connection).

-The insertion blink is three successive blinks of a hot-swap component's primary status indicator (for example, the green Power OK indicator).
+The insertion blink is three successive blinks of a hot-swap component's primary status indicator, for example, the green OK indicator.
 The insertion blink occurs immediately after three successive unison blinks (see Slow Unison Blink Rate) of all the component indicators.

-For the unison steady on, all indicators are simultaneously on steady (see Steady On.
+For the unison steady on, all indicators are simultaneously steady on (see Steady On.
 This occurs during the front panel lamp test (see Front Panel Lamp Test).
-This is the only time that the Locator indicator is on steady.
+This is the only time that the Locate Button/LED indicator is steady on.

 The alternating (invalid FRU) blink rate is a repeating sequence of lit green and amber indicators at 1 Hz.
-This indicates that a component has an incorrect version or mismatch (for example, a power supply with a lower rating than the one specified).
-The blink rate is also used for an unsupported component, a component in an unsupported slot, or a blade (server module) that causes a power supply to be oversubscribed for that system.
+This indicates that a component has an incorrect version or mismatch, for example, a power supply with a lower rating than the one specified.
+The blink rate is also used for an unsupported component, or a component in an unsupported slot.

-For this blink rate, a normally on Indicator repeatedly turns off twice during a one-second interval (2 Hz—see also, Fast Blink Rate) while data activity is taking place.
+For this blink rate, a normally on indicator repeatedly turns off twice during a one-second interval (2 Hz) (see Fast Blink Rate) while data activity is taking place.

 This blink rate is a repeating sequence in which each indicator successively lights for 0.5 sec to indicate that diagnostics are running.
-This blink rate is used only on systems or components capable of running diagnostics (for example, blade servers).
+This blink rate is used only on systems or components capable of running diagnostics.